 Leave and pay when someone dies

-Most people will experience the death of a person close to them (a bereavement) during their working lives.
+Most people will experience the death of a person close to them during their working lives.

 - be sensitive to what each person might need at the time